Farmersville Community Abattoir Ltd.

 Bookings:

 Every great abattoir relationship starts with a booking for processing.
-We are licensed to accept domestic farm animals such as mature beef, lamb/sheep, goats, and pigs only.
-We are unable to process poultry, rabbits, domestic deer, elk, or bison.
+Our license allows us to process mature beef, pigs, lamb/sheep, and goats.
+Unfortunately, we are unable to process poultry, rabbits, domestic deer, elk, or bison.
 We also do not process veal calves.
 In addition, we do not accept seasonal wild game for cutting and wrapping.
 We are not a Halal facility and do not participate in religiously based slaughter methods.

 To book spaces or discuss availability, please contact Sarah at 613-924-0400 or info@farmersvilleabattoir.com.
 We currently do not require a deposit.
 However, if there has been a previous history of either late cancellations or no-shows, a deposit may be required.